Talcum Powder Linked To Ovarian Cancer In Thousands Of Lawsuits

 More recently, a Los Angeles jury in May 2018 ordered Johnson & Johnson to pay nearly $26 million in compensation to a 68-year-old woman who was diagnosed with mesothelioma after using talc-based body powders for decades.
-Plaintiff’s lawsuit presented a new theory of liability, one made possible by revelations uncovered during the course of ovarian cancer litigation.
+The plaintiff’s lawsuit presented a new theory of liability, one made possible by revelations uncovered during the course of ovarian cancer litigation.

 During discovery, plaintiffs’ attorneys unearthed a troubling series of memos that appear to show high-level Johnson & Johnson executives acknowledging that some of the company’s talc supply was, or continues to be, contaminated with asbestos.
 Asbestos is a deadly naturally-occurring mineral, the only known cause of mesothelioma, an aggressive form of cancer that develops in the tissue lining of organs.
 In the earth, asbestos and talc, which is also a naturally-occurring mineral, are often found together in deposits.